Easy sourdough chocolate chip cookies that use sourdough discard starter. They're buttery, chewy, and full of chocolate chips.

 - In a separate bowl mix the flour, salt and baking soda and set it aside.

-- Add the sugars, vanilla and sourdough starter to the melted butter.
-Mix it together well.
+- To the melted butter add the sugars, vanilla, egg and sourdough starter Mix it together well.
 The sourdough starter may be a bit tricky to mix in at first, but keep stirring until combined.

 - Tip in the flour and stir it all together until combined.